The Ultimate Thanksgiving Menu

 1) THE TURKEY IS STILL FROZEN – If you realize the night before or day of that your turkey is still frozen, a cold water bath will save you.
 Give your turkey a bath in the sink with cold water, turning frequently.

 2) NOT SURE IF YOUR TURKEY IS DONE – The biggest worry of most people is if the turkey is done.
 Everyone’s so afraid of serving undercooked turkey that they overcompensate and cook it too long giving the bird it’s reputation for being dry.
 Get a meat thermometer!
 Check the temperature and know for sure.
-The breast should be registering between 160-165 degrees F and the deepest part of the thigh should be between 170-180 degrees F.
+Your turkey is safe to eat when the internal temperature of the thickest part of the thigh is 165 degrees F. The breast will be at a higher temperature.
+Remember that the turkey will continue cooking as it rests.

 3) TURKEY SKIN IS LOOKING BURNT – If the skin on your turkey is looking too dark but the turkey is not done, cover with a foil tent.